Geneva International Motor Show: 2023

 The ongoing COVID-19 pandemic along with "uncertainties in the global economy and geopolitics" in 2022 led the organisers to cancel the Swiss location for 2023 (fourth year in row) and to postpone the Qatari location until October 2023.
 Another contributing factor was less commitments from the manufacturers for the Swiss location.
 The dates for the Qatar Motor Show were confirmed to be from 5 to 14 October 2023.

 2021 and 2022

-In 2021, the Geneva International Motor Show organisers entered into an agreement with Qatari government to hold the biennal exhibitions in Qatar during the fourth quarter along with the annual exhibitions in the Switzerland during the first quarter.
+In 2021, the Geneva International Motor Show organisers entered into an agreement with Qatari government to hold biennial exhibitions in Qatar during the fourth quarter along with annual exhibitions in the Switzerland during the first quarter.

 The 2021 and 2022 exhibitions were cancelled due to the continued COVID-19 pandemic measures.
 The Qatari location was to be held in November 2022, but it was postponed to 2023 for the same reason.
 The global chip shortage was also cited as a factor in the 2022 cancellation of Swiss location.